2.2 Chemistry, Terminology, and Acronyms

 The PFAS polymer class includes fluoropolymers, polymeric perfluoropolyethers, and side-chain fluorinated polymers (Henry et al. 2018; Buck et al. 2011; Wang et al. 2013):

 - Fluoropolymers contain a carbon-only polymer backbone with fluorines directly attached to the carbon.
-Fluoropolymers include polymers like PTFE, ETFE, copolymer FEP, and PFA, which were historically made using ammonium perfluoroocanoate (APFO) or sodium perfluorooctanoate (NaPFO), which are salts of perfluorooctanoate (PFOA).
-Fluoropolymers also include polyvinylidene fluoride (PVDF), which was historically made using ammonium perfluorononanoate (APFN), the ammonium salt of perfluorononanoate (PFNA) (OECD 2015; Buck et al. 2011).
+Fluoropolymers include polymers like PTFE, ETFE, copolymer FEP, and PFA, which were historically made using processing aids ammonium perfluorooctanoate (APFO) or sodium perfluorooctanoate (NaPFO), which are salts of perfluorooctanoic acid (PFOA).
+Fluoropolymers also include polyvinylidene fluoride (PVDF), which was historically made using ammonium perfluorononanoate (APFN), the ammonium salt of perfluorononanoic acid (PFNA) (OECD 2015; Buck et al. 2011).

 - Polymeric perfluoropolyethers (PFPE) contain a carbon and oxygen polymer backbone with fluorines directly attached to carbon.
 Relatively little is known about these chemicals in the environment.

 - Side-chain fluorinated polymers contain a nonfluorinated polymer backbone, off of which fluorinated side chains branch.
 These PFAS include fluorinated urethane polymers, fluorinated acrylate/methacrylate polymers, and fluorinated oxetane polymers.
-Some side-chain fluorinated polymers may become precursors for PFAAs, Section 2.2.3.1, when the point of connection of a fluorinated side chain on a polymer is broken to release a PFAA.
+A few side-chain fluorinated polymers can become precursors for PFAAs, (Section 2.2.3.1) by transformation, when the point of connection of a fluorinated side chain on a polymer is broken to release a PFAA, or by release of fluorinated monomer residuals, or both.

 2.2.2.2 Nonpolymer PFAS

 Nonpolymer PFAS encompass two major subclasses: perfluoroalkyl substances and polyfluoroalkyl substances, which include many groups and subgroups of chemicals.
-Figure 2-5 provides general classification and chemical structures, examples of each group and/or subgroup, and examples of the primary uses of the nonpolymer PFAS highlighted in Figure 2-3 and Figure 2-4.
+Figure 2-6 provides general classification and chemical structures, examples of each group and/or subgroup, and examples of the primary uses of some of the nonpolymer PFAS highlighted in Figure 2-4 and Figure 2-5.

 Nonpolymer PFAS were selected as the focus of this document because: